 Cultural resource surveys in the State-owned land at KTA began in the early 1980s (Davis, 1981).
 Of the approximately 1,150 acres that compose the State-owned land at KTA, approximately 598 acres have been subjected to intensive cultural resource surveys; these surveys have been conducted by the Army prior to proposed development.
-The remaining approximately 572-552 acres are unsurveyed or were previously subjected to studies at a reconnaissance level that do not meet the Army's current standards intensive survey standards and guidelines identified by the Secretary of the Interior (48 FR 190 [1983]).
+The remaining approximately 552 acres are unsurveyed or were previously subjected to studies at a reconnaissance level that do not meet intensive survey standards and guidelines identified by the Secretary of the Interior (48 FR 190 [1983]).